status-im/status-mobile/doc/ui-guidelines.md

     [rn/view]))
 ```

-Instead `:all-collectibles-changed` shdoul be used in the handler which changes `collectible-list` state
+Instead `:all-collectibles-changed` should be used in the handler which changes `collectible-list` state

 ## Performance tips